open-ch/goProbe/README.md

 * `make clean`: removes all dependencies and compiled binaries
 * `make configure`: downloads the dependencies, configures them and applies patches (if necessary)
 * `make compile`: compiles dependencies, goProbe and goQuery
 * `make install`: set up package as a binary tree.
-The binaries and used libraries are placed in `/usr/local/goProbe` per default.
+The binaries and used libraries are placed in `/opt/ntm/goProbe` per default.
 The init script can be found under `/etc/init.d/goprobe.init`.
 It is also possible to install a cronjob used to clean up outdated database entries.
 It is not installed by default.
 Uncomment the line in the Makefile if you need this feature.
 The cronjob can be found in `/etc/cron.d/goprobe.cron`
+* `make deploy`: syncs the binary tree to the root directory. *Note:* this is only a good idea if you want to run goProbe on the system where you compiled it.
+* `make package`: creates a tarball for deployment on another system.

 By default, `goConvert` is not compiled.
 If you wish to do so, add the following line to the `install` target in the Makefile: